LFL-Lab/design_schema_WM1/README.md

-# project_root_wm1
+## WM1 Design Schema

-This is the documentation for the WM1 device.
+This is the documentation for the WM1 device from the Levenson-Falk Lab at USC.

+This device is a modification of the MIT Lincoln Laboratory “standard candle” chip and was fabricated via the MIT-LL SQUILL foundry program.

-# Links and Paper
+## Links and Paper

-The paper can be accessed here: https://arxiv.org/abs/2312.13483 Visit the SQuADDs website here: https://lfl-lab.github.io/SQuADDS/
+Read the paper here: https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.020321

+Connect with the lab here: https://dornsife.usc.edu/lfl/

+This design schema is associated with the SQuADDS project.
+More information can be found here: https://lfl-lab.github.io/SQuADDS/